 The service activities that members provide during their term of service depend on the site at which they serve.
-Some of the services that National Health Corps Philadelphia members provide include, but are not limited to: pharmacy and health insurance benefit enrollment, health screenings, case management, development and distribution of health education materials, nutrition and exercise education, diabetes management, outreach and dissemination of healthinformation, and recruitment and management of volunteers.
+Some of the services that National Health Corps (NHC) Philadelphia members provide include, but are not limited to: prescription assistance benefit enrollment, health screenings, case management, development and distribution of health education materials, nutrition and exercise education, diabetes management, outreach and dissemination of health information, and recruitment and management of volunteers.

 All members have administrative duties related to their service.
 These include keeping an accurate record of hours served, service activities, and performance measures.
 Timesheets are completed daily and submitted bi-weekly to the program director.
 They must be signed and dated by the member and the site supervisor.

 In addition, members are expected to participate in evaluation measures for the AmeriCorps program.
 Evaluation may take the form of surveys, one-on-one interviews, or group discussions.

 Evaluations are used by the NHC to assess the impact of the AmeriCorps program and by specific program sites to provide feedback about their programs.
 Like timesheets, performance measures are also submitted to the program director bi-weekly.

 Recruiting volunteers is an element of all AmeriCorps programs because developing a cadre of volunteers builds the capacity of programs and communities to sustain the services provided by members after the program ends.
 Additionally, promoting volunteerism promotes citizenship and civic engagement in the communities we serve.
 While some members serve at sites where volunteer recruitment is the primary activity, all members are expected to recruit volunteers while in service.
 Members are expected to recruit volunteers for the many service projects in which they participate throughout the year.

 Members are expected to serve on a committee during their term of service.
 Doing so helps them develop leadership, and professional and teambuilding skills.
 Examples of committees include: service committee, corps support committee, professional development committee, learning series committee, and communications committee.